Winter Feeding and Feeder Maintenance

 Keeping feeders clean and providing more than one seed feeder in your yard, patio, or balcony, not only allows for greater distribution of food but also prevents crowding which is a key factor in spreading disease such as Salmonella.
 Watch for lethargic, “fluffed-up,” less active birds at your feeders.
 Finches are especially prone to this disease and sick birds are usually easy to spot among the others.
 If you spot sick birds at your feeder, remove your feeders and sterilize them by immersing in a nine to one water/bleach solution and rinsing thoroughly.
 Keeping your feeders down for several days to a week will allow for the sick group of birds to move on.

 Don’t forget the hummingbirds!
 Make sure hummingbird nectar is replenished and feeders are cleaned at least once per week.
 Droll Yankees’ “Perfect Little Brush” (available in a set of 3 for $3.95 in the Nature Store) is ideal for cleaning small feeding ports.
 On nights when the temperature drops to freezing, bring the feeders inside and put back out first thing the next morning.
 Keep any bird baths thawed as well as water aids in keeping birds’ bodies well-insulated and feathers waterproofed.

-Stop by the Nature Store for more fall feeding tips and to browse a diverse selection of wild bird feeding options and bird supplies.
+Stop by the Nature Store for more winter feeding tips and to browse a diverse selection of wild bird feeding options and bird supplies.